svrooij/WingetIntune/README.md

 winget-intune package {PackageId} [--version {version}] [--source winget] --package-folder {PackageFolder}
 ```

-> The `packageId` is case sensitive, so make sure you use the correct casing.
+> The `packageId` ~~is case sensitive, so make sure you use the correct casing~~ will be matches against any package in the open source [index](https://github.com/svrooij/winget-pkgs-index).
 Tip: Copy it from the result of the `winget search {name}` command.

-This command will download the [content-prep-tool](https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool) automatically, and use it to create the `intunewin` file.
+Upon downloading the installer, the SHA256 hash is checked against the one in the `winget` manifest, to make sure you won't package a tampered installer.
-In a future version this might be replaced with a custom implementation, but for now this works.
-The SHA265 hash of the installer is checked and compared to the one in the `winget` manifest, to make sure you won't package a tampered installer.
+Previously it used the closed source [content-prep-tool](https://github.com/Microsoft/Microsoft-Win32-Content-Prep-Tool) to generate the `intunewin` file, this has since been replaced with my own faster, open-souce and cross-platform [implementation](https://github.com/Svrooij/ContentPrep).

 ### Publish